 Context and Policy Challenge

-With the increasing use of technology and the consequent financial burden on state-sponsored healthcare delivery system, it is necessary to assess how well the scarce public money is being spent and prioritize spending based on cost-effective programmatic interventions.
-CTaP overarching objective of this thematic group is to develop methodologies for assessing the cost-effectiveness of large scale healthcare interventions and to contribute to the policymaking process in order to prioritize public spending on various public health interventions.
+With the increasing use of technology and the consequent financial burden on the state-sponsored healthcare delivery systems, it is necessary to assess how well the scarce public money is being spent and prioritize spending based on cost-effective programmatic interventions.
+CTaP’s overarching objective of this thematic group is to develop methodologies for assessing the cost-effectiveness of large-scale healthcare interventions and to contribute to the policymaking process in order to prioritize public spending on various public health interventions.

 Broad Research Objectives:

-Broadly, this thematic group will be engaged in policy-relevant research questions to (a) Improve the quality and cost-effectiveness of healthcare and (b) promote cost-effective, evidence-based tool for procuring drugs, vaccines, medical equipment and devices in public healthcare system.
+Broadly, this thematic group will be engaged in policy-relevant research questions to (a) Improve the quality and cost-effectiveness of healthcare and (b) promote cost-effective, evidence-based tools for procuring drugs, vaccines, medical equipment, and devices in the public healthcare system.

 Engagement with Govt:

 CTaP is already representing IITM in the recently established Medical Technology Assessment Board (MTAB) of the Department of Health Research (DHR) and ICMR of GoI., in developing methodologies (including Economic Assessment) of healthcare technologies, procedures, programmatic interventions financed by central and state governments.

 CTaP is being considered by DHR /ICMR. to function as a Nodal agency for developing training modules and offering training in the field of Health Technology Assessment (HTA).

 CTaP is also actively engaged with the Department of Health and Family Welfare of the TN State Government in the design, implementation and assessment of the experiment with Universal Health Coverage as part of the National Health Mission.

 Research Network and collaborators: